Taziim/Taziim/README.md

 ---

 ## 🛠️ About Me
-I sit at the intersection of **Software Engineering** and **Cloud Infrastructure**.
+I sit at the intersection of **Software Engineering** and **DevOps Infrastructure**.
 I don't just write clean, production-grade code—I build the automated pipelines and resilient architectures that deploy it at scale.

-- 🔭 **Current Focus:** Optimizing Kubernetes cluster costs and automating GitOps workflows.
+- 🔭 **Current Focus:** DevOps tools and Implementation
 - ⚡ **Core Philosophy:** If you have to do it twice, automate it.
 If it’s not monitored, it doesn’t exist.
 - 🧠 **Learning & Experimenting:** Chaos Engineering (Gremlin/ChaosMesh) and Advanced eBPF tracing.